Orlando, FL

 Indirect Effects Lightning

-When it comes to the latest and most reliable testing methods, you can count on us to be at the forefront of development.
-This includes testing for the indirect effects of lightning, which in real-world instances, create intense electromagnetic fields that can result in severe damage to sensitive components and systems up to a kilometer away from where the lightning strike occurred.
+When it comes to the latest and most reliable testing methods, you can count on Element U.S. Space & Defense’s facilities to be at the forefront of innovation.
+This includes benchmarking for the indirect effects of lightning, which—under real-world conditions—can generate intense electromagnetic fields capable of severely damaging sensitive components and systems up to a kilometer from the strike location.

 In our ongoing efforts to meet the needs of our customers, we are adding the equipment necessary for indirect effects lightning testing at our Orlando testing facility.
-Testing will be conducted to RTCA/DO-160 and MIL-STD-461G, all waveforms up to level 5 section 22, and ARP 5414 Section 6.
+Testing will be conducted to RTCA/DO-160, Section22, all waveforms up to Level 3, MIL-STD-461G, and ARP 5414 Section 6.

 To help determine the cumulative indirect effects of lightning strikes on your equipment, our engineers are able to apply tests that include the following methods: